metablaster/WindowsFirewallRuleset/README.md

 ![Under construction](Readme/Screenshots/UnderConstruction.gif)

-In remote firewall deployment there are at least 2 computers involved,\
+In remote firewall deployment there are at least two computers involved,\
 one is called management computer (client) and all others are called managed computers (servers).

 Scripts are executed by administrator on management computer, and firewall is then deployed to or